 How do you end up being an oceanographer?

 I was born in the South of France and raised between the Alps and Marseille.
 Since 2004, when I started my PhD, I have been living abroad, for almost 8 years in the UK and now in the US.
 I have been passionate about the ocean since I was a kid, spending most of my summers snorkeling or fishing in the Mediterranean Sea and knew from an early stage that I wanted a job somehow ocean related.
 Antarctica has been in my mind for a long time too, since reading a book called "La nuit des temps" (The ice people) by French author René Barjavel.
 I was lucky enough to find a job where I can go South on a regular basis and I am still amazed at the natural beauty of the Southern Ocean and Antarctica.

-I did my Bsc in Marine environmental studies in Marseille, France (Université de la Méditerranée.).
-When I started university I wanted to be a marine biologist, until I discovered that I did not like biology and that I was pretty bad at it...
+I did my Bsc in Marine environmental studies in Marseille, France (Université de la Méditerranée, now Aix-Marseille University.).
+When I started university I wanted to be a marine biologist.
+Turns out I like physics better...
 I was lucky that in France, the first 2 years cover a wide range of topics (biology, Maths, Physics, geology...).
 I really enjoyed the physical oceanography and fluid mechanics courses.
 I did my final year of my undergraduate in England at the University of East Anglia thanks to the ERASMUS program.After my Bsc, I did an Msc in Physical Oceanography still in Marseille and then I moved to Norwich (I guess I must have enjoyed my time there as an ERASMUS student) to start my PhD at the school of Environmental Sciences of the University of East Anglia.
-After completing my PhD, I moved to Southampton to do a postdoc on the circulation and water mass transformation in the Weddell Sea at the National Oceanography Centre.